Scalingo/terraform-provider-scalingo/docs/resources/addon.md

 ### Required

-- `app` (String) ID or slug name of the application which will receive the addon
+- `app` (String) ID of the application which will receive the addon
 - `plan` (String) Name of the plan of the addon to provision
 - `provider_id` (String) ID of slug name of the addon provider